• Courses

 What if you use GTAG?

-Then take a look at this documentation.
-Your developer will need to write some custom code that sends the page_location parameter in the gtag code (without unwanted URL parameters).
-And your role here could be to prepare a list of unwanted parameters that should be later excluded by a developer.
+Then, take a look at this documentation.
+Your developer must write custom code that sends the page_location parameter in the gtag code (without unwanted URL parameters).
+Your role here could be to prepare a list of unwanted parameters that a developer should later exclude.

 Popular query parameters you might want to exclude